 Initial Challenges

-By 2019, Deliverr had become a choice fulfillment provider for small and mid-sized merchants, particularly on Walmart Marketplace.
-While the company had built native Walmart Marketplace integrations, expanding to larger enterprise customers proved difficult.
+By 2019, Deliverr had become a choice fulfillment provider for small and mid-sized merchants, particularly on Walmart Marketplace and Shopify.
+While the company had built native Shopify and Walmart Marketplace integrations, expanding to larger enterprise customers proved difficult.
 These merchants required seamless integration with ERPs, order management systems, storefronts, and POS systems, but Deliverr had no way to connect with these platforms.

 Every new enterprise customer required complex, custom integrations, delaying onboarding and limiting the company’s ability to close high-value deals.
 Without a scalable connectivity solution, Deliverr was missing out on a significant share of the market.